BradleyHe/TIMIT-Voice-Mixer/README.md

 ## Setup
 ### TIMIT
 - Move the files in mix_timit to the LAS Pytorch directory.

 - TIMIT dataset folder must be in the same directory as timit_preprocess.sh and mixer.py

 - Run timit_preprocess.sh (should convert NIST .WAV to RIFF .wav)

 - Run mixer.py

 	- TIR and gender mixing can be adjusted by editing their respective lists

 - Run timit\_preproccess\_mixed.py

 	- Adjust TIR and gender list accordingly

 - Run test\_timit\_mixed.py to generate phoneme error rate results

 ## Requirements
 - pysox: Mixes audio files

-- SoX: Converts .WAV to .wav and a requirement for pysox
+- SoX: Converts NIST to RIFF and a requirement for pysox

 - NumPy: Calculates target-to-interference ratio

 - pandas: Saves testing data in .csv format